Place of birth: Aleppo, Syria.

 Dr. Jisook Paik’s research interests include SLA, language education planning, cross-cultural communication and culture in bilingual education, and qualitative methods in classroom-based research.
 Before she joined AU as a TESOL faculty member, she w… More

-After graduating from Saint Joseph's University in 2012 and teaching English in Malaysia as a Fulbright in 2013, Kim joined the Department of World Languages and Cultures in March of 2014.
-She received a Master of Arts Degree in International Trainin… More
+After graduating from Saint Joseph's University in 2012 and teaching English in Malaysia as a Fulbright in 2013, Kim joined American University in March of 2014.
+She received a Master of Arts Degree in International Training and Education at American… More

 Dr. Quirk has research interests in German, English and French from Romanticism to the present.
 Within German he focuses on both the Age of Goethe and Modernism, with special emphasis given to Kleist, Nietzsche and Kafka.
 His present book project, ti… More